 Enron Bammel -6-

 Precise details of the financing package are, quite naturally, proprietary.
-However, a number of factors were mentioned by Courtney and others that account for some of reasons why the method of financing this project allowed Enron to avoid capital expenditures.
+However, a number of factors were mentioned by Courtney and others that account for some of the reasons why the method of financing this project allowed Enron to avoid capital expenditures.

 The joint venture with Hanover meant that Hanover shouldered at least some of the needed financing.
 Hanover designed and fabricated the seven compressor packages, and supplied primary and secondary discharge surge bottles, a 96 in.
-(2438mm) by 20 foot (7 meter) vertical gas scrubber, a 7 foot (2.1 meter) by 30 inch (762mm) coalescing filter-separator and the gas coolers.
+(2438mm) by 20 foot (7 meter) vertical gas scrubber, seven 30 inch (762mm) coalescing filter-separators and the gas coolers.
 Hanover Compression also has a 2-year, renewable contract to operate and maintain the compression facility for HPL.
-Hanover Compression provided the compression and related equipment in return for annual payments that approximate the former compressor operating costs, plus fuel.

 Further, the new compression facility has a greatly increased throughput capacity and, under the terms of the Hanover contract, is operated and maintained well below HPL’s previous costs of operating the older reciprocating compressors, which have been retired.
 Formerly, there were 15 reciprocating compressors located in five buildings at four different locations.
 These factors, combined with increased gas storage/withdrawal fees, the ability to sell accumulated emissions credits of 1250 tons of Nox and 43 tons of VOC’s (Volatile Organic Compounds),